theinternetfae/See_Movies/README.md

+CHIC_MOVIES
+This is my first React Project!
+It's a movie website where chic-flic lovers can unite and download movies on a website purely made for them.
+This project was done by the guidance of JsMastery <3

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.